-Upon Termination without "cause" or for "good reason" unrelated to a "change of control" as defined in the letter agreement, subject to customary conditions, including his execution and nonrevocation of an acceptable release, Mr. Smith, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to (i) 9 months of his base salary then in effect, paid in substantially equal installments over a period of 9 months, or (ii) 12 months of his base salary then in effect, paid in substantially equal installments over a period of 12 months, if such termination occurs prior to July 31, 2018, in each case as applicable, in accordance with ordinary payroll practices.
+Upon Termination without "cause" or for "good reason" unrelated to a "change of control" as defined in the letter agreement, subject to customary conditions, including his execution and nonrevocation of an acceptable release, Mr. Smith, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to 9 months of his base salary then in effect, paid in substantially equal installments over a period of 9 months, in accordance with ordinary payroll practices.

-Agreement with Ms. Desikan.
-Under Ms. Desikan's letter agreement, she is entitled to a base salary of \$360,000, subject to adjustment in the Compensation Committee's sole discretion, is eligible to receive an annual target performance bonus of up to 35% of her base salary, as determined by the Compensation Committee, and is entitled to certain severance benefits as described below.
+Agreement with Dr. Van der Ploeg.
+Under Dr. Van der Ploeg's letter agreement, he is entitled to a base salary and is eligible to receive an annual target performance bonus based on a percentage of his base salary, each as determined and may be adjusted by the Compensation Committee, and is entitled to certain severance benefits as described below.

-Upon Termination without "cause" or for "good reason", within the three months immediately preceding or the 12 months immediately following a "change of control" as defined in the letter agreement, subject to customary conditions, including her execution and nonrevocation of an acceptable release, Ms. Desikan, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to 12 months of her base salary then in effect, paid in substantially equal installments over a period of 12 months in accordance with ordinary payroll practices, and a payment equal to 100% of her annual target bonus for the year in which the termination occurs.
-In addition, each unvested equity award held by Ms. Desikan granted by us will immediately become fully vested.
+Upon Termination without "cause" or for "good reason", within the three months immediately preceding or the 12 months immediately following a "change of control" as defined in the letter agreement, subject to customary conditions, including his execution and nonrevocation of an acceptable release, Dr. Van der Ploeg, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to 12 months of his base salary then in effect, paid in substantially equal installments over a period of 12 months in accordance with ordinary payroll practices, and a payment equal to 100% of his annual target bonus for the year in which the termination occurs.
+In addition, each unvested equity award held by Dr. Van der Ploeg granted by us will immediately become fully vested.

-Upon Termination without "cause" or for "good reason" unrelated to a "change of control" as defined in the letter agreement, subject to customary conditions, including her execution and nonrevocation of an acceptable release, Ms. Desikan, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to (i) 9 months of her base salary then in effect, paid in substantially equal installments over a period of 9 months, or (ii) 12 months of her base salary then in effect, paid in substantially equal installments over a period of 12 months, if such termination occurs prior to July 24, 2018, in each case as applicable, in accordance with ordinary payroll practices.
+Upon Termination without "cause" or for "good reason" unrelated to a "change of control" as defined in the letter agreement, subject to customary conditions, including his execution and nonrevocation of an acceptable release, Dr. Van der Ploeg, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to 9 months of his base salary then in effect, paid in substantially equal installments over a period of 9 months, in accordance with ordinary payroll practices.